 The other six take-home assignments will be compositions.
 These assignments will ask you to compose a short passage in Latin using prompts and vocabulary that I will provide in advance.
 They will assess how well you understand the grammatical and syntactic structures that we have reviewed in class.
 Your composition will be graded on a satisfactory/unsatisfactory scale.
 I am not looking for perfection, but adherence to the instructions and a solid effort.

-You will have an opportunity to revise all of your translation and composition assignments except for the last one.
+You will have an opportunity to revise all of your translation and composition assignments.
 Revisions will allow you to earn back up to half of the points you lost in the case of translation assignments and to turn an unsatisfactory into satisfactory in the case of composition assignments.

 In order to receive credit for your revisions, you must come to my office and talk me through your corrections within two weeks of receiving your graded assignment.

 Late work will not be accepted unless you have an excused absence.
 Because you have the opportunity to revise your grade up, it is always better to turn something in.